weaveworks/weave/site/using-weave/security-untrusted-networks.md

     < /dev/urandom tr -dc A-Za-z0-9 | head -c9 ; echo

 The same password must be specified for all Weave peers, by default both control and data plane traffic will then use authenticated encryption.

+Fast datapath does not support encryption.
+If you supply a password at `weave launch` the router falls back to a slower `sleeve` mode that does support encryption.

 If some of your peers are co-located in a trusted network (for example within the boundary of your own datacenter) you can use the `--trusted-subnets` argument to `weave launch` to selectively disable data plane encryption as an optimization.